 - Glue Gun/Glue

-- Let the glitter glue dry well before hanging.
-We don’t want any messy running glue issues.
-I let mine dry overnight and it was perfect.
+Let the glitter glue dry well before hanging.
+We don’t want any messy runny glue issues.
+I let my wreath dry overnight and it was perfect.

-The total cost of the St. Patrick’s Day garland and wreath for me were right around $7.
+The total cost of the St. Patrick’s Day garland and St. Patrick’s Day wreath for me was right around $7.
 I already had some burlap and jute on hand so if you have to purchase those extra supplies it will run you a little more.
 I still think you could easily get both of these projects under $15.
 Which is not too shabby for 2-holiday decor pieces.